DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 Graphical User Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~

-CloudStack offers an administrators web interface used for provisioning and
+CloudStack offers an intuitive web interface allowing administrators to provisioning and
-managing the cloud, as well as an end-user's web interface used for creating and running
+manage the cloud, as well as allowing end-users to create and run VMs,
-VMs, as well as managing storage, networking and VM templates.
-The UI can be customized to reflect the desired
+manage storage, networking and VM templates.
-service provider or enterprise look and feel.
+The UI can be customized to reflect the desired service provider or enterprise look and feel.

 API